Financial statements inquiry for enterprises (TILKES)

 The obligation to provide data is based on the Statistics Act (280/2004).

 The European Union's regulations also require the collection of the data in question.
-(Council Regulation No 295/2008 concerning structural business statistics and Regulation (EC) No concerning 2223/96 on the European system of national and regional accounts in the Community).
+(Council Regulation No 295/2008 concerning structural business statistics and Regulation (EC) No 549/2013 concerning on the European system of national and regional accounts in the European Union.)

 From whom are data collected?